 The legal bases for any potential processing of personal data and the retention period vary and are outlined in the following sections.

 13 Website analysis

-We use various services to analyse and optimise our website, and we have outlined these below.
-We use these services to analyse how many users visit our site, what information is most frequently requested, and how users find the website.
+We use Google Analytics, a web analysis service of Google Inc, to analyse and optimise our website. and we have outlined these below.
+We use this service to analyse how many users visit our site, what information is most frequently requested, and how users find the website.
 Data that we collect include information concerning which websites bring a data subject to a page ("referrer"), what subpages are accessed on the website, or how often and for what period of time a subpage is visited.
 This helps us to make our website more user-friendly and also helps us to improve it.
 The data collected are not used to personally identify individual users.
 Anonymous or highly pseudonymised data is collected.
 The legal basis for this is Article 6 Paragraph 1 f of the GDPR.